latortuga71/Black_Tabby/README.md

 ![](https://github.com/latortuga71/Black_Tabby/blob/master/setup3.JPG)

 ## Does it trigger antivirus tho?
-No as far as i know the powershell and c# agents themselves dont trigger defender.
+As far as i know, the powershell and c# agents themselves dont trigger defender.

 ## Built With